skiringsaal/ViolaJonesC/README.md

 # ViolaJonesC
-Working on implementing viola jones algorithm for educational purposes.
+- Working on implementing viola jones algorithm for educational purposes.
+- Work in progress, compiling right now will produce an rgb to grayscale image conversion program.